SoftBank's Son says Sprint can grow on its own but merger door still open

 The company is finalising conditions for investment in Uber Technologies Inc that must be met, Son said, including pricing and negotiations with existing investors.

-“I believe that Uber is a good company,” Son said, adding that “whether we make an investment in Uber or not is not decided”.
+“I believe that Uber is a good company,” Son said, adding “whether we make an investment in Uber or not is not decided”.

 SoftBank, along with other investors, is expected to purchase as much as $10 billion in Uber shares, most of them from employees and existing investors in a so-called secondary offering.